 Naturally, your website should support all the advertising formats you are going to offer your inventory for.
 If you want to monetize your website with mobile ads then your website should be optimized for mobile and tablet environments.
-Then the ads will be properly displayed and the page loading speed won’t be affected.
+Then the ads will be properly displayed on the right ad space and the page loading speed won’t be affected.

-If your inventory satisfies all the requirements you can easily sell ads on your website or app with SSP and get the revenue from programmatic media-trading.
+If your inventory satisfies all the requirements you can easily sell ads on your website or app with SSP and get revenue from programmatic media trading.
 We also recommend monitoring and analyzing your traffic in terms of demographics and audiences.
 This data is very valuable for launching advertising campaigns and can be shared with advertisers so that targeting could be more precise.

-SSP vs DSP: what are the differences in their work?
-Well, we’ve just revised the anatomy of DSPs and the definition of supply-side platform, let us now study the basic mechanism behind SSPs and its principles of work.
 On the supply end, publishers register at SSPs and configure selling campaigns for their inventory.
-They set up parameters of their inventory as well as the information about their audiences.
+They set up the parameters of their inventory as well as information about their potential buyers.
 Then SSPs can automatically send requests to the DSPs and offer inventory in real-time bidding auctions in order to find suitable bids.
 SSPs can also feature direct and private marketplace deals (also available on SmartyAds SSP).

-So what is the main difference between DSP and SSP?
+So what is the main difference between DSPs and SSPs?

 Now that we know both the definitions and the principles of the work of DSP and SSP, we can contrast the two and see the main distinctions.
 Here is a comparative table to make the contrast between DSP vs SSP more visual:

 |to help advertisers find and purchase relevant ad placements

 |to allow publishers to sell and manage their inventory